projectacrn/acrn-hypervisor/doc/tutorials/gpu-passthru.rst

 This tutorial describes how to enable GVT-d in ACRN.

-.. note:: After GVT-d is enabled, have either a serial port or SSH session open in the Service VM to be able to continue interact with it.
+.. note:: After GVT-d is enabled, have either a serial port or SSH session open in the Service VM to interact with it.

 Introduction
 ************